Jan. 21, 1978: Duran vs De Jesus III

 But, as everyone quickly learned, Esteban De Jesus was no one’s tune-up opponent and he wasn’t about to be just another easy knockout on Duran’s record.
 Clever and crafty and with a dangerous left hook, he would go on to prove himself one of the best lightweights of the decade and one of the finest boxers to ever emerge from Puerto Rico.
 He floored Duran with a hard left hook in the opening seconds of the match and, to the delight of his fans, went on to take a clear points win.
 His compatriots celebrated as if Duran’s title had been at stake, lifting De Jesus on their shoulders after the decision was announced and parading him through the stands of the venerable Garden.

 De Jesus and Duran went their separate ways, Roberto insisting the first defeat of his career was an aberration, the result of his being ill-prepared, and both embarked on impressive win streaks.
 Esteban notched seven victories in 1973; Duran scored ten, including three successful defenses of the championship.
-Now it was time for a rematch and Duran’s chance at revenge with the crowd cheering for “Manos de Piedra,” not De Jesus, as the second fight took place in Roberto’s home town of Panama City.
-And this time Duran’s WBA belt was on the line.
+Now it was time for a rematch and Roberto’s chance for revenge, with the crowd cheering not for De Jesus but for Duran, the second fight taking place in the champion’s home of Panama City.
+And this time Duran’s title belt was on the line.

-Before the match, legendary trainer Ray Arcel gave Duran stern instructions on how to deal with Esteban the second time around.
-As Red Smith would report, Arcel sat Roberto down and told him, “When De Jesus knocked you down, you were starting to throw a right hand and he beat you to it with a hook.
+Before the match, legendary trainer Ray Arcel gave Roberto stern instructions on how to deal with Esteban the second time around.
+As Red Smith would later report, Arcel sat his fighter down and told him, “When De Jesus knocked you down, you were starting to throw a right hand and he beat you to it with a hook.
 He’ll be expecting the right hand again.
 I know you are angry, eager for revenge, want to take him out as fast as you can.
 Don’t do it.
 Just stick, stick, stick and move until I give you the word.”

-Duran ignored Arcel’s advice in the opening round and paid for it by being floored again courtesy of a De Jesus left hook, but after that Roberto boxed with controlled fury.
+But Duran ignored Arcel’s advice in the opening round and paid for it by being floored again courtesy of another De Jesus left hook, but after that Roberto boxed with controlled fury.
 Vicious exchanges in round three saw Duran land devastating body punches which, De Jesus later admitted, hurt him badly and “paralyzed” his legs.
-The turning point came in round seven, when a five punch combination that ended with a hard right hand, put Esteban on the floor.
+The turning point came in round seven, when a five punch combination concluded by a hard right hand, put Esteban on the floor.
 After that De Jesus could be seen arguing in his corner, telling his cornermen he could not continue.
-Urged on by his handlers he kept answering the bell before he was finally counted out in round 11.
+Urged on by his handlers he kept answering the bell before he was finally counted out in round eleven.

 Afterwards, De Jesus blamed both the climate and poor conditioning for the defeat.
 “I was weak,” he told the press.
 “The heat sapped my strength.”
 And it was true that the second battle had been staged in an outdoor stadium, the temperature in the ring, as Howard Cosell reported, like a steam-bath.
 “If I had been in better shape,” remarked De Jesus, “I would have beaten him.”

-“Let him get in better shape then,” replied Duran.
+“Let him get in better shape then,” challenged Duran when told of his rival’s remarks.
 “When he thinks he’s ready, have him call me.
 Next time we’ll both be ready.
 There will be no excuses.”

 Next time took place after De Jesus had won the WBC version of the lightweight crown with a decision win over Guts Ishimatsu in May of 1976.
 While Ishimatsu had been knocked out by Duran in 1974, the fact remained that De Jesus now boasted both a world title belt and a victory over Roberto.
-The stage was set for the rubber match, this time on the neutral ground of Las Vegas.
-This fight would decide, once and for all, who was the true king of the lightweights and who was the better boxer.
+The stage was set for Duran vs De Jesus III, this time on the neutral ground of Las Vegas.
+The rubber match would decide, once and for all, who was the true king of the lightweights and who was the winner in this bitter rivalry.

-By this time, the genuine acrimony between the two Latin-American pugilists had reached the boiling point and preventing them from exchanging blows during press conferences became a major concern for promoter Don King.
-At the weigh-in, the two fighters exchanged insults before De Jesus struck Duran with a right hand, sparking mayhem.
+By this point, the genuine hatred between the two Latin-American pugilists had reached the boiling point, the hostilities such that preventing them from exchanging blows during press conferences became a major concern for promoter Don King.
+At the weigh-in, the two fighters traded insults before De Jesus struck Duran with a right hand, sparking mayhem.
 Luckily for all, the boxers were separated and no one was seriously hurt.

 The bell rang and this time there was no knockdown in the opening round.
 Roberto had learned his lesson and he applied constant but careful pressure on his nemesis while using a stiff left jab to control the fight.
 Aggressive yet patient, Duran seized the initiative, catching De Jesus again and again with the left lead and bloodying the Puerto Rican’s nose before the end of the round.
 It was the same in rounds two and three: Duran stalking and sticking and in complete control.
 DeJesus began to show signs of frustration; he could not escape Duran’s pressure and yet he had few chances to counterpunch.

 It was more of the same in the next three rounds and if DeJesus had any hopes of somehow reversing the momentum they vanished in round ten when he landed his best punch of the fight, a powerful left hook to Duran’s jaw, and the Panamanian didn’t even flinch.
 Roberto was now simply walking his man down and battering him on the ropes.
-Round 11 was all Roberto and at its end DeJesus looked like a beaten man.
-His handlers, knowing he was now hopelessly behind on points, urged him to go for the knockout and in round 12 he saw an opening and moved in to fire one of his powerful left hooks, but this time it was Duran who beat DeJesus to the punch.
-He drove home a vicious right that floored DeJesus and spelled the end of the contest.
+Round eleven was all Roberto and at its end DeJesus looked like a beaten man.
+His handlers, knowing he was now hopelessly behind on points, urged him to go for the knockout and in round twelve he saw an opening and moved in to fire one of his powerful left hooks.
+But Duran beat him to the punch, driving home a vicious right that sent the Puerto Rican to the floor.